The first community meeting of the year happened on 26 January.

-The final presentation will be about the BGE paper “Empowering national capacity for DNA-based approach to species identification and biodiversity monitoring” by authors Elizavet Kaitetzidou (Aristotle University of Thessaloniki) and Michał Grabowski (University of Łódź).
+The last presentation was about the BGE paper “Empowering national capacity for DNA-based approach to species identification and biodiversity monitoring” by authors Elizavet Kaitetzidou (Aristotle University of Thessaloniki) and Michał Grabowski (University of Łódź).
 The paper preprint is available here.

 The Community Meetings are free to join for all iBOL Europe members.
 You can join our community here – that’s also free!